NiravRaiyani/Tank-Level-Control-with-Reinforcment-Learning/README.md

 # Tank-Level-Control-with-Reinforcment-Learning

 *This repository is still being updated for detailed explaiation of the system and a batter navigation through the code.
-All the codes have been already uploaded.*
+The implementation for non-linear CSTR (MIMO) is in process and will be uploaded soon *

 This repository demonstrates the Reinforcement Learning **TD Q-Learning algorithm** to control the level of the tank.